Remember the time when electronically signing a document simply meant relying upon technology like printers, scanners, and email to seal a deal?

 If the keys don’t match, the person sending or receiving the document knows your identity has been compromised.

-Sounds complicated, right?
 We’re not going to sugar coat it.
 It is complicated.
-The good news is, PandaDoc handles the behind the scene technicalities of digital signatures for you.
+The good news is, PandaDoc handles the behind the scene technicalities of public-key cryptography for you.

-All you need to do is drag and drop a signature field in your document and send it to the other party for signing.
+All you need to do is drag and drop a signature field in your original message and send it to the other party for signing.
 As soon as they sign, you get a notification.

 It’s that simple.